wp-plugins/feedstats-de/readme.txt

 Please visit [the official website](http://bueltge.de/wp-feedstats-de-plugin/171/ "FeedStats") for further details and the latest information on this plugin.

-= Information =
-The version >3.4 has a new style, activate for WordPress 2.5.
-You can found the version 3.4 in the [SVN](http://svn.wp-plugins.org/feedstats-de/tags/ "SVN").

 == Installation ==
 1. Unpack the download-package
 1. Upload all files to the `/wp-content/plugins/` directory, with folder `feedstats-de`